-Scleral lenses benefit patients with corneal irregularitiesOctober 9th, 2012 in Ophthalmology /
+Scleral lenses benefit patients with corneal irregularitiesOctober 9, 2012 in Medicine & Health / Ophthalmology

 (Medical Xpress)—A UC Davis Health System Eye Center study found that scleral lenses, which rest beyond the limits of the cornea and cover the white part of the eye (sclera), were a good alternative for patients with corneal abnormalities whose vision could not be corrected with other types of contact lenses or glasses.
 The study was published in the journal Eye & Contact Lens.

 Scleral lenses are a type of gas-permeable lens that are larger than traditional small-diameter contact lenses and are unique in that they continuously bathe the eye with saline, which helps to rejuvenate the ocular surface.

 UC Davis optometrists and ophthalmologists conducted the study to evaluate the use of scleral lenses in patients who are unable to tolerate standard contact lenses and want a nonsurgical option to improve visual acuity.

 "Scleral lenses provide better vision and comfort than small-diameter gas-permeable contact lenses," said Melissa Barnett, an optometrist with the UC Davis Eye Center and a co-author of the study.
 "In the past three years we have been able to help patients who previously have not been able to see or function with other types of contact lenses or glasses, especially those with corneal irregularities and severe dry eyes."